-Scriptural References: Mark 16:19; Luke 24:50-53; Acts 1:9-12
+Scripture References: Mark 16:19; Luke 24:50-53; Acts 1:9-12

-The ascension is recorded twice in the Gospels and in Acts.
+The Ascension is recorded twice in the Gospels and in Acts.
 It took place on the Mount of Olives in sight of Bethany.

-Jesus led them to the high point on the mount, a Sabbath Day's journey or two thousand cubits from the city.
+Jesus led them to the high point on the mount, a Sabbath day's journey or two thousand cubits from the city.
 He lifted up His hands and blessed them.
 Suddenly, while He was blessing them, they saw that His feet were no longer touching the ground.

-To describe this scene we shall quote a paragraph from From Manger to Throne by Rev. T. Dewitt Talmage:
+To describe this scene we shall quote a paragraph from From Manger to Throne by Reverend T. Dewitt Talmage:

 Christ has given his last advice.
 He has offered His last sympathy.
 He has spoken His last word.
-His hands are spread apart as one is apt to do when he pronounces a benediction, when suddenly the strongest and most stupendous law of all words is shattered.
+His hands are spread apart as one is apt to do when he pronounces a benediction, when suddenly the strongest and most stupendous law of all worlds is shattered.
 It is the law which, since the worlds were created, holds them together.
 It is the law which holds everything to the earth, or, temporarily hurled from earth, returns to it, the law which keeps the planets whirling our sun, and our solar system whirling around other systems, and all the systems whirling around the throne of God-the law of gravitation . . .
 That law of gravitation must now give way to Him who made the law.
-It may hold the other stars, but it cannot hold the Morning Star of Redemption.
-It may hold the noonday sun, but it cannot hold the Son of Righteousness The strongest law of nature which philosophers ever weighed or measured must at last give way.
+It may hold the other stars, but it cannot hold the Son of Righteousness . . .
+The strongest law of nature which philosophers ever weighed or measured must at last give way.
 It will break between the rock of Olivet and the heel of Christ's foot.
 Watch it, all ye disciples!
 Watch it, all the earth!
 Watch it, all the heavens!